Barry Calhoun Kalamazoo

 What are invasive species?

-Invasive species are plants, animals, and insects, fungi, and microorganisms that are introduced into a new area in which they did not previously exist.
-In that new area, invasive species often out-compete local native species for resources like food, water, and habitat.
-They may have no natural predators in their new habitat, and so they thrive and reproduce unchecked.
-They grow rapidly and spread quickly, disrupting wildlife habitat and changing the character of the natural area.
-This causes harm to the local environment, economic loss, and even poses risks to human health.
+Invasive species are plants, animals, insects, fungi, and microorganisms introduced into a new area where they did not exist.
+As a result, they harm the local environment, cause economic loss, and even pose risks to human health.
 Preventing the introduction and spread of invasive species is crucial for protecting native ecosystems and the services they provide.

 But we're not alone in this fight.